FabienCarmagnac/InterviewX/README.md

 The quotes are collected with sereral parallel webrequests.
 All the deserialized data is added to a single queue which is poped by a unique consumer thread.
 This consumer thread - only, and that's why it is unique - routes the data to a per-instrument queue.
-When a queue seems ready to be flushed (several crits), the IO thread removes the in-memory data after it got the confirmation the data has been written to the per-instrument file.
+When a queue seems ready to be flushed (several crits), the IO thread handling this instrument removes - all or part of - the in-memory data after it got the confirmation the data has been written to the per-instrument file.

 The data is store as binary-fixed-size object in file.